 Dahlonega Attractions and Things to Do

 Historic Dahlonega- Site of the first major gold rush and considered to be one of the most quaint and picturesque historical towns in the North Georgia mountains.
-Visit the historical square with all of the shops and restaurants.
+Visit the historic square with all of the shops and restaurants.
 Take a guided walking tour, ghost tour, pub tour or food tour with Dahlonega Walking Tours.

 Great Dining- Visit the Where to Eat page for suggestions, descriptions and contact information for the area’s restaurants.
 Montaluce Winery has a restaurant too.
 Wolf Mountain Winery serves lunch Sunday brunches with reservations.
 See more on our wineries page.

 Visit the Gold Museum on the square to learn the history of the area or take a tour into a mine shaft at Consolidated Mines to learn how gold was processed.
 You can also pan for gold at the end of the tour.
 For more information on all of Dahlonega’s gold attractions visit gold attractions.

 Seasonal Festivals/Special Events- From the famous Gold Rush to Bear on the Square Festivals.
 Also special bike races and seasonal events such as the 6 Gap Century Bike race and Christmas festivities.
 Visit festivals for more information on these popular Dahlonega attractions.

 Enjoy a play, musical at the historic Holly Theater.
 The Holly is the areas community theater.
 From time to time they also have great musical concerts.
 For more information on Dahlonega’s theater and live music scene visit theater and music.

 Explore the Waterfalls in the Area